- Home

 Diagnosis of Dehydration in Dogs

 If you suspect that your dog is suffering from dehydration, use the skin test.
 Skin becomes less elastic when moisture levels are low.
 By lifting a small piece of skin on your dog’s back, you can test its elasticity.
 When released, if the skin falls back slowly into place, instead of snapping back within 1-2 seconds, then your dog may be dehydrated.
-Another test is to press a finger to your dog’s gums until that area turns white.
-When released, that area should turn right back to pink.
-If it takes longer, your dog may be suffering from dehydration.

 At your veterinary clinic, a thorough exam may help to determine if your dog is truly dehydrated.
-Your veterinarian will also determine if there is an underlying condition causing your pet to avoid food or water intake, or the dehydration itself.
-Be sure to tell your veterinary caregiver of any symptoms that you have noticed, as well as any other odd or different behaviors.
-Blood samples may be taken and tested.
-A urinalysis may be done to determine the effect of the dehydration on the kidneys.
-Other tests may be used that are specific to a suspected condition that may be at fault, and can range from X-rays and CT scans, to tissue and fluid samples.
+Your veterinarian will also determine if there is an underlying condition causing your pet to avoid food or water intake, or causing the dehydration itself.
+Be sure to tell your vet of any symptoms that you have noticed, as well as any other odd or different behaviors.

 Treatment of Dehydration in Dogs